wpo365/wpo365-login/README.txt

 = 1.9 =
 * Resolve issue when empty user data is received from Azure Active Directory
 * Added option to work-around missing server-side dependencies for CURL to verify SSL host (lowers general security)

+= 1.10 =
+* Changed the way the PEM string is being put together from wordwrap to chunk_split
+* Changed the incoming algorithm to uppercase
+* Added additional logging in case id token decoding fails